Clinical-Genomics/BALSAMIC/docs/balsamic_methods.rst

 The filtered consensus reads were quality controlled using Picard CollectHsMetrics v2.25.0 :superscript:`5`.
 Results of the quality controlled steps were summarized by MultiQC v1.11 :superscript:`6`.
 For each sample, somatic mutations were called using Sentieon TNscope :superscript:`16`, with non-default parameters for passing the final list of variants
 (--min_tumor_allele_frac 0.0005, --filter_t_alt_frac 0.0005, --min_init_tumor_lod 0.5, min_tumor_lod 4, --max_error_per_read 5  --pcr_indel_model NONE, GNOMADAF_popmax <= 0.001).
 All variants were finally annotated using Ensembl VEP v100.2 :superscript:`7`.
-We used vcfanno v0.3.3 :superscript:`8` to annotate variants for their population allele frequency from gnomAD v2.1.1 :superscript:`18`.
+We used vcfanno v0.3.3 :superscript:`8` to annotate somatic variants for their population allele frequency from gnomAD v2.1.1 :superscript:`18`.
 For exact parameters used for each software, please refer to  https://github.com/Clinical-Genomics/BALSAMIC.
 We used three commercially available products from SeraCare [Material numbers: 0710-067110 :superscript:`19`, 0710-067211 :superscript:`20`, 0710-067312 :superscript:`21`] for validating the efficiency of the UMI workflow in identifying 14 mutation sites at known allelic frequencies.